 ENCOURAGE YOUR CHILD TO READ, READ, READ!

-The programs culminate in an action packed two-day event, the Festival of Trees™
+The programs culminate in an action packed two-day event, the Forest of Reading Festival

 We encourage parents and parent councils to visit the website, Engage Literacy, that has been created by Stacey Carcao and Barbara Baillargeon.
 They have developed the site with parents, school council members, teacher-librarians and administrators in mind.
 You can learn more about resources, policies and procedures relating to school libraries.

 Read the compelling research linking school libraries, the joy of reading, EQAO scores and civic engagement.
 Discover funding opportunities for your school and suggestions for library and literacy events and initiatives.